Heat pump tumble dryers

 - Can you get small or integrated heat pump tumble dryers?

-Heat pump tumble dryers have a condenser that turns the warm air that's passed over the wet clothes into water.
-That water is then pumped back through the drum, re-using it to help the clothes dry.
+Heat pump tumble dryers have a condenser that separates water from the warm air that passes over the wet clothes and puts it in a water tank.
+The remaining dry warm air is then pumped back through the drum, re-using it to help the clothes dry faster.

 This makes them by far the most energy-efficient of all the tumble dryer types available.